polterguy/magic/docs/deploy-digitalocean.md

-The user-data script creates a 4 GB swap file (the Angular production build is OOM-killed without it on small droplets), installs Docker, clones this repository, builds the all-in-one image, and starts it behind Caddy with the four volumes above. **First boot takes roughly 15–20 minutes** (the Docker build runs during it).
-You can watch progress via SSH:
+The user-data script creates a 4 GB swap file (the Angular production build is OOM-killed without it on small droplets), installs Docker, clones this repository, builds the all-in-one image, and starts it behind Caddy with the four volumes above.

+**First boot takes 15–20 minutes, and the site answers only when it is done.** Most of that time is the Angular production build, which is slow by nature.
+Until then the domain refuses connections (behind Cloudflare this shows as a 521) — that is expected, not a failure.
+Watch progress via SSH:
 `tail -f /var/log/cloud-init-output.log`.

 ## Step 2: Log In and Run the Setup Wizard